Follow Our Journey

 Rural Village Schools providing free education for girls in North India

-Save the Girl Child' has fundraised to help set up five rural schools in North India with the Ekal Foundation which will provide free education for 225 girls.
-These schools have received books, writing supplies, and educational aids that have been collected through community donations, sponsorships from local corporate businesses, charity dance recital events, organizing a 5K run, and funding from the "Save the Girl Child" nonprofit.
+Save the Girl Child' has fundraised through charity dance recitals to help set up five rural schools in India by the Ekal Foundation which will provide free education for girls.
+Books and writing supplies have been collected through community donations, local businesses, and funding from the "Save the Girl Child" nonprofit.
 Ekal's mission is to promote literacy by bringing education to children in rural villages since their circumstances prevent them from going to school.
-Ekal maintains a low running cost of $365 per year for 35 students through a local single-teacher model and volunteers that donate supplies and free meals for the students.
+Ekal maintains a low running cost of $365 per year for 35 students through a local single-teacher model and volunteers.

 Education for girls in the Bhalswa Slums in Delhi, India

 The Bhalwa Slums is one of India's most populated and poorest areas and has among the lowest gender ratios in the world, with only 850 girls for 1000 boys.
-During her annual trips to Delhi, Himani worked in this area every summer with her grandparents as they treated patients.
-She was moved by the poverty and the high infant girl mortality due to infections, and the obstacles girls' faced in accessing education and basic schooling.
-Partnering with two NGOs - Care India and the Society for Promotion of Woman and Child Welfare, 'Save the Girl Child' has funded and regularly distributes educational kits with books and writing supplies for girls and connects their families to the Kusumpur Pahari Learning Center providing free education for girls and teaching women tailoring and beautician skills for small home businesss.
-Over 4,800 books and writing supply kits and 32,000 gendercide awareness brochures have been distributed in this area.
+During her annual trips to Delhi, Himani worked in the slums every summer with her grandparents as they treated patients.
+She was moved by the poverty and the high infant girl mortality due to infections, and the obstacles girls' faced in accessing education.
+'Save the Girl Child' has distributed gendercide awareness brochures, kits with books and writing supplies for girls, and connects their families to the Kusumpur Pahari Learning Center providing free education for girls and teaching women small business skills.

 Youth Brand Ambassador for the Invisible Girl Project

 'Save the Girl Child' is a Youth Brand Ambassador for the Invisible Girl Project (IGP), working to rescue girls from high risk home situations in India and help them through a RICE campaign (Rescue, Intervention, Counseling, Empowerment).
 These girls are at risk for being killed or sold and trafficked by families living in poverty.
 Working with the local Gram Panchayats, a watchful eye is maintained on homes in local villages and rescued girls are provided with medical care, shelter, and eventual adoptions.
-Save the Girl Child is sponsoring two sisters for healthcare and education till the 6th grade and also provides young girls with stuffed animals symbolizing love, care, and protection.
-These are a rare gift to receive and brings them great joy and excitement.
+Save the Girl Child is sponsoring two sisters for healthcare and education till the 6th grade and provides young girls with stuffed animals symbolizing love, care, and protection.

 Gender Equity Leader of the Meddling Kids Movement